Cold Calling vs. Cold Emailing: Which One Works Best

 Cold emails flip this dynamic completely.

-We've built our entire approach around the idea that cold emails should never feel cold!
+We've built our entire approach around the idea that cold emails should never feel cold.

-That’s why our clients consistently see much higher open rates than industry averages because we've mastered the art of cold email marketing strategies that create genuine connections.
+That’s why our clients consistently see much higher open rates than industry averages, because we've mastered the art of cold email marketing strategies that create genuine connections.

 Let's cut to the chase - neither approach is universally "better."
 They're just different tools for different jobs.